maxharlow/reconcile/README.md

 #### `individual-names-to-uk-company-officer-ids`

-Use [Companies House](https://beta.companieshouse.gov.uk/) to look up a list of individual names and find the ID numbers for each.
+Use [Companies House](https://find-and-update.company-information.service.gov.uk/) to look up a list of individual names and find the ID numbers for each.
 Many officers will have multiple IDs associated with them.
 This is limited to bringing back the first 10 pages of matches.

 Parameters:
-* `apiKey` A Companies House [API key](https://developer.companieshouse.gov.uk/developer/applications/register).
+* `apiKey` A Companies House [API key](https://developer.company-information.service.gov.uk/developer/applications/register).
 * `individualNameField` Individual name column.
-Optional.
-Default is `"individualName"`.

 Produces a CSV including columns:
 * `officerID`